StevenClontz/clontz.org/pages/potluck6.md

   puzzle should be provided by the designing team, aside from the materials all teams are required to bring (listed below).

-* **Puzzles must solve to a word, phrase, number, or otherwise some sequence of letters and/or numbers.** The organizer will provide a solution sheet with blank spaces for each team to write their guesses for all puzzle solutions.
+* **Puzzles must solve to a specific word, phrase, number, or otherwise some sequence of letters and/or numbers.** The organizer will provide a solution sheet with blank spaces for each team to write their guesses for all puzzle solutions.